mygreentae/technical-tutorial/docs/installation.markdown

 # Installation Guide

 {: .note }
+This is an installation guide meant for CoquiTTS release `v0.13.3`

+{: .note }
 This is an installation guide for Unix-based systems.
 If you are on Windows, I would suggest to use a Docker Container.
 A guide to install and create a Docker container is in the [Docker Container Setup and Installation Section](#docker-container-setup-and-installation).

 This part of the tutorial will be going over the options and how you can install CoquiTTS on your machine or a Docker container.